dhavalkukreja/web3-blog/README.md

 ```shell
 npx hardhat node
 ```
 5. Deploy to localhost.
-Open a new terminal and paste the given command :-
+Open a new terminal and paste the given command.
+Make sure that the new terminal is running in web3-blog folder.
 ```shell
 npx hardhat run scripts/deploy.js --network mumbai
 ```